 - Try to be consistent between your praise or criticism and your score.
 For example if you heap praise on an image and give it a low score and then criticise another harshly but still score it highly, it can be confusing for the audience and frustrating for the photographer.

 - We have a number of members who are hard of hearing so we ask all judges to use the PA system so all members can fully enjoy the evening.
-So please bear with it, even if you don’t like using a microphone.
+We now have a high quality lapel microphone which means you don’t need to worry about holding anything when presenting.